maurits-out/spring-boot-movie-mashup/README.md

 Make sure you publish port 9411 because Spring Cloud Zipkin assumes by default Zipkin is available on localhost:9411.

 Once running you can access the web interface of Zipkin in your browser using http://localhost:9411/zipkin.

+### Service registration and discovery
+The Movie Eureka service provides a service registry based on [Netflix Eureka](https://github.com/Netflix/eureka).
+Both the Movie Recommender and the Movie Rater service will automatically register themselves during start-up.
+This can be achieved simply by adding the `spring-cloud-starter-netflix-eureka-client` dependency.